etesync/etesync-web/README.md

 We will also have a hosted version of this, but it's not as secure as running your own.
 More info [here](https://www.etesync.com/faq/#web-client).

+# Important!

+There are some rough edges at the moment.
+For example, it uses a static IV instead of a secure random generated one!
+Please DO NOT use this for any real data and encryption keys until this warning is removed.